Webflow sync, pageviews & more.

 TL;DR

-• Double-click your text element (e.g., paragraph, heading) to enter text editing mode.
+• Double-click your text element to enter edit mode.

 • Select the word or phrase you want to highlight.